iskyzh/raft/README.md

 ## Design

 Some changes were made on Raft RPC described in original paper.
-This implementation only uses gRPC for node communication, but I split request and reply to 2 RPCs.
-Therefore ww could not correspond a response to a request.
+This implementation uses gRPC for node communication, but I make request and reply into 2 separate RPCs.
+Therefore it's not possible to correspond a response to a request.
 For `AppendEntries` RPC, prevLogTerm in request should be known when sending AppendEntries reply.
 Therefore a `lastAgreedLogIndex` field was added.
-For other reply RPCs, we should add sender field.
+For other reply RPCs, sender field is added.

 Personally I would like to break down Raft protocol to many small parts as it is more convenient to test.